 Mount Bishop summit has been eluding me for a few years now, but not for the lack of trying.
-On our last attempt we got REALLY close but had to retreat because we were running desperately out of daylight.
-Oh yeah, and did I mention that we were also late starting off because Chris refused to climb over a fence of a newly constructed yet officially not-yet-accessible Bear Island bridge so we had to bike aaaaall the way back to Hydraulic Connector and cross the Seymour River there?
-Well, no hard feelings there but it left me with an URGE to get to Mt Bishop, for real, again.
+On our last attempt (#3) we got REALLY close but had to retreat because we were running desperately out of daylight.
+And that happened because after having biked all the way to the Seymour Hatchery, the obedient citizen Chris refused to trespass over a newly constructed Bear Island bridge (which was like 2 days before an official opening), so we had to backtrack aaaaall the way to the Hydraulic Connector, loosing 1.5 hrs of daylight in the process?
+Well, no hard feelings there but it left me with an urge to get to up Mt.
+Bishop for real.

 However, if you are just heading for the summit, you will bypass the lake on its northwest side (your left) and enter the forest for a short while again.
 Here, flagging will eventually lead you to a rocky basin below the Mt Bishop summit.
 This is where an obvious route ends and it is up to you to pick your line to the top.
 We aimed for an obvious broad “gully”, shown in the center-right on the picture.
 It is an easy scramble all the way to the summit although there is a 2 m section, just before you pop at the top, where you need to push through some bushes.
 And voilá – you have made it to one of the toughest little peaks around here.
 Enjoy the 360 views!

 There is another way of getting to Mt Bishop and that is from Mt.
 Seymour parking lot, following a trail & flagging towards Mt.
 Elsay, dropping to Elsay Lake (there’s an emergency shelter the lake) and up through an old growth forest (a little bit of bushwacking and route finding) towards Vicar Lake.
 This option, while still flagged, requires more route finding and an overnight backpack.
 I haven’t done it myself but more information can be found HERE.